Hamzeh01/Dicey-Dash/readme.md

 6. **Winning the Game**:
    - The player who reaches or exceeds 100 points first is declared the winner.

+## Live Demo

+You can try Dicey Dash right now!
+Play the game in your web browser by following this [Live Demo Link](https://Hamzeh01.github.io/dicey-dash/).

 ## Getting Started